Directed by Alan Rudolph

 Released November 1987

-I discovered this somewhat obscure film during my time working in video store (this was after I quit the porn shop).
-During the last few months as business there got slower I’d sit in the store and watch movies all day.
+I discovered this somewhat obscure film during my time working in a video store (this was after I quit the porn shop).
+During the last few months as a business there got slower, I’d sit in the store and watch movies all day.
 I picked this randomly one day and watched it and was instantly entranced.
 It’s been one of my favorite films ever since.

 And so the rest of the film shows us their new lives.
 Mike is reborn as Elmo, born to a poor young single mother, and has a harsh childhood, with an abusive stepfather.
 He serves in the army during Vietnam and basically becomes a drifter, ambling through life, until finally becoming a successful songwriter.
 Annie is born as Ally, who has a more stable childhood and life, eventually meeting a man named Tom (played by Timothy Daly) and they get married.
-Tom eventually becomes a big famous Hollywood director and dumps her for a younger woman, leaving Ally feeling lost an alone.
-And there a few scene during the years where they almost meet each other but always just miss each other.
+Tom becomes a big famous Hollywood director and dumps Ally for a younger woman, leaving Ally feeling lost and alone.
+And there a few scenea during the years where Elmo and Ally’s paths cross and they almost meet each other but don’t.
 And it all leads up to Elmo’s 30th birthday, the last chance to meet Ally.
 Will he?